RustyDeGarmo/fundamentalsPractice/problemPicker/readme.md

+This program is intended to be used with a learning resource like a chapter book.
+The idea is to randomly choose four end of chapter problems to practice.
+You enter the number of problems available and the program gives you four random numbers between 1 and your number.

+For example, if your chapter has 20 problems available, you input 20 and you will get four numbers between 1 and 20 inclusive.

 Here are the instructions to create an installer on a windows machine:

 1. open a command line and navigate to the directory